playframework/playframework/documentation/manual/working/javaGuide/main/http/JavaRouting.md

 > Note that in the action call, the parameter type comes after the parameter name, like in Scala.

 Each route starts with the HTTP method, followed by the URI pattern.
 The last element of a route is the call definition.

-Note the `@` symbol.
-This tells Play that this action must be looked up out of the dependency injection framework, which, by default, is Guice.

 You can also add comments to the route file, with the `#` character: